 Payment is made online using Paypal.

 Entry to the Young (under 18) categories is free of charge.
-A maximum of three entries may be submitted to the Young (under 18) categories.
+A maximum of five entries may be submitted to the Young (under 18) categories.

 It is the responsibility of each entrant to ensure that he or she has read and abided by the Pink Lady® Food Photographer of the Year Terms and Conditions and that by entering the competition agrees that their entries comply with all of the competition requirements.